Adrian Pledger: Biography

-He first played college basketball at Wallace State Community College in Alabama from 1995-96.
+He first played college basketball at Wallace State Community College in Alabama from 1995 to 1996.
 In 1996 Pledger was a second-team JUCO all-American after he averaged 25 points, 14 rebounds, 5 steals, and 3 blocks a game.
 With Wallace State, he was the 1996 Alabama Sports Writers Association Community College Athlete of the Year.

-Pledger then played basketball for West Virginia University for the Mountaineers, was a guard and captain of the basketball team in 1997-98, and graduated in 1998.
+Pledger then played basketball for West Virginia University for the Mountaineers, was a guard and captain of the basketball team in 1997–98, and graduated in 1998.
 His two-point .560 field goal percentage in 1996-97 was fifth in the Big East Conference.
 In his two seasons of play, he averaged 13.1 points per game, with a 51.1% field goal percentage.

 Pledger played guard and forward for Ironi Nahariya in the Israeli Basketball Premier League in Israel.
 He was the top scorer in the 2000-01 Israel Basketball Premier League.